eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

 Communication with the `Credential Offer Endpoint` MUST utilize TLS.

 The credential offer endpoint MUST be available under the `POST` method at `/offers` relative to the base URL of the holder's `Credential Service` base URL.
-Issuer's can obtain this URL by resolving the holder's DID and inspecting its `CredentialService` service entry.
+Issuers can obtain this URL by resolving the holder's DID and inspecting its `CredentialService` service entry.

 ### 4.1.1.
 Credential Offer Parameters